Living our values through knowledge and art.

 The vast majority of our collection comes from a generous donation by Bill Maxwell, who donated books from his personal library.
 Bill Maxwell is a member of UUC, a St. Petersburg Times Columnist and a college teacher.
 Our library is named in honor of Bill Maxwell's daughter, Anastasia.
 The Anastasia Maxwell Library is located in the Social Hall and is open to UUC members and friends on Sundays after worship services.
 We use the honor system for checkout and return of books.

 We do ask that you always sign your books in and out and limit your checkout duration to 30 days.
-Our Collection of over 4,000 books includes: Biographies, American and World History, African-American, Studies, Civil Rights, Social Justice, Education, Ethnic Studies, GLBT, Government, Politics, Jewish History and Culture, Nature and Science, Philosophy, Social Science, Theology and Religion (including Unitarian Universalism), Women’s Studies For more information, please contact our librarian.
+Our Collection of over 4,000 books includes: Biographies, American and World History, African-American, Studies, Civil Rights, Social Justice, Education, Ethnic Studies, GLBT, Government, Politics, Jewish History and Culture, Nature and Science, Philosophy, Social Science, Theology and Religion (including Unitarian Universalism), Women’s Studies For more information, please contact our Administrator for information.